AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 John.
+	Lord your honour, I was only joking with you,C
+[225]C
-	Lord your honour, I was only joking with you,Ê[225]Ê I'll be judged by my body, if I look like a Pope.---I am sure the good man himself would excuse me for taking his name, so long as 	I did not make free with his character---I am quite sober now I assure you.
+ I'll be judged by my body, if I look like a Pope.---I am sure the good man himself would excuse me for taking his name, so long as 	I did not make free with his character---I am quite sober now I assure you.

 Mo.